 The term of office of each of the present directors expires at the Meeting.
-The Board proposes to nominate the persons named in the table below for election as directors of the Corporation.
-The nominees consist of six of the eight existing directors of the Corporation, as well as one new proposed director.
-Mr. Lukas H. Lundin, currently the Chairman and a director of the Corporation, has decided not to stand for re-election due to other commitments and board duties.
-Mr. John Festival, currently a director of the Corporation, has also decided not to stand for re-election.
-Subject to the seven persons named in the table below being elected as directors of the Corporation at the Meeting, the Board intends to appoint Mr. C. Ashley Heppenstall as the Chairman of the Board effective from the Meeting.
+The Board proposes to nominate the seven persons named in the table below for election as directors of the Corporation.
+The nominees consist of six of the seven existing directors of the Corporation, as well as one new proposed director.
+Ms. Daniella Dimitrov, currently a director of the Corporation, has decided not to stand for re-election due to other commitments.